tomstafford/psy6422/101-finalproject.Rmd

 The important thing is to show - either in the graph, or in text, or both - that you have thought about the logic of what you are visualising, *how* it shows the information and *why* this important

+You may find this helpful, a guide to different kinds of graphs and when they are appropriate, made by journalists at the Financial Times: [A visual vocabulary](https://ft-interactive.github.io/visual-vocabulary/)

 ## Check list